LilYau350/SGDF-Optimizer/README.md

 > 📌 SGDF consistently improves over SGD and conventional momentum-based optimizers across CNN classification, object detection, and frozen-backbone ViT post-training.

+## 🔁 Reproducing Results

+The experimental code is organized by benchmark.
+Please refer to the corresponding subdirectories for detailed training scripts and configurations.

+- `Convolution Networks/`: CIFAR and ImageNet classification experiments.
+- `Vision Transformer/`: frozen-backbone ViT post-training experiments.
+- `Language Modeling/ LSTM/`: language modeling experiments.
+-
 ## 🎓 Related GitHub Repositories

 Some of the experimental code in our paper was borrowed from the following repositories.
 We sincerely thank these authors for their excellent open-source contributions.